studio1902/statamic-peak/docs/docs/getting-started/runtime-parser.md

 # Runtime parser

-In addition the changes required for [Statamic 3.3](/getting-started/statamic-3.3.html), if you want to migrate existing Peak sites to the runtime parser, know you usually only have to do three things:
+In addition to these [required changes](/getting-started/statamic-3.3.html) for Statamic 3.3, if you want to migrate existing Peak sites to the runtime parser, know you usually only have to do three things:

 ## Update your form field templates
 Change: